asaf/nodejs-model/README.md

 Okay, so you have a node app backed with some kind of NoSQL schema-less DB such as CouchDB and it all works pretty well,

-But hey, even though schema-less is very cool and produces fast results, for small apps it makes sense, but while application code grows more and more, you will end with low data integrity and things will start to become messy,
+But hey, even though schema-less is very cool and produces fast results, for small apps it may make sense, but as application code grows bigger and bigger, you will eventually end with low data integrity and things will start to become messy,

-So this is what nodejs-model is for, its a super minimal, extensible model structure for node, it doesn't dictate any requirements on the DB level, it's just a plain javascript object with some enhanced capabilities for validations and filtering.
+So this is what nodejs-model is for, it is a very minimal, extensible model structure for node, it doesn't dictate any DB requirements nor hook into it directly, it's just a plain javascript object with some enhanced capabilities for attributes accessors, validations, tagging and filtering.

-Note: It is heavily inspired by Ruby AcitveObject Validations but is enhanced with more capabilities than validations such as filtering and sanitization.
+Note: If you are aware of Ruby AcitveObject Validations you will probably find some common parts with the validation capability of it, But _nodejs-model_ goes much further, read on :-)

 # Why use nodejs-model?